KobayashiRyunosuke/lec8-assignment/Exercise_1_problem_3_4.md

 assert len(dest_points) == len(data), "Number of destination points must be the same as number of rows in the original file"
 ```

-Remember to commit your code using git after each major change (for example, after solving each problem).

 ## Done!

 That's it.
 Now you are ready to continue for the final Problem 4.